Rye House, Hertfordshire

 Rye House in Hoddesdon, Hertfordshire is a former fortified manor house, located in what is now the Lee Valley Regional Park.
-The gatehouse is the only surviving part of the structure and is a Grade I listed building.
-The house gave its name to the Rye House Plot, an assassination attempt of 1683 that was a violent consequence of the Exclusion Crisis in British politics at the end of the 1670s.
+The 15th-century gatehouse is the surviving part of the structure and is a Grade I listed building.
+The site is a scheduled monument.

+The house gave its name to the Rye House Plot of 1683, an alleged plan to assassinate Charles II of England and his brother James.

 History

 The ownership of Rye House was very stable over four centuries; but the fabric gradually ran down, and the buildings diminished.

 Foundation

 Andres Pedersen, a Danish soldier who took part in the Hundred Years' War, was denizenised in England in 1433, becoming Sir Andrew Ogard.
 In 1443 he was allowed to impark part of the manor of Rye, the area then called the Isle of Rye, in the parish of Stanstead Abbots, and was given licence to crenellate what became Rye House.
 Over 50 types of moulded brick were used in its construction.